Openhab-Nodes/website/content/en/developer/coreservices.md

 A **security** concern as well as **stability** concern is the javascript engine, which happens to be the mozilla spidermonkey one.
 It runs in-process and any crash in the complex spidermonkey codebase crashes the rule engine.

-Any malicous, non-legit script that breaks out of the engines sandbox can affect the openHAB X installation with the permission level of the rule engine.
+Any malicous, non-legit script that breaks out of the engines sandbox can affect the OHX installation with the permission level of the rule engine.
 A script also has unlimited access to the network, meaning that it can download and execute further scripts.
 This needs to be observed and if necessary, revised in the future.

 ### Start up